ASC vs. Hospital | Kentuckiana Pain Specialists Radcliff

 Have questions about whether an ASC is the right setting for your procedure?
 Book an appointment or call 502-995-4004 to talk with our team.

-What Pain Procedures Can Be Done in an ASC?
+What Pain Treatments Can I Get at an ASC?

 Most outpatient pain management procedures can be safely performed in an ambulatory surgery center.
 At Kentuckiana Pain Specialists, the on-site ASC handles a full range of interventional pain procedures, including: